 🍴 Ways to use leftover mashed potatoes

 I usually end up making a larger batch of mashed potatoes because I love to use the leftovers in all kinds of dishes.
-My favorite ways:
+I rounded up a few ways to use up mash below, but make sure to check out my longer list of 40+ creative ways to use leftover mashed potatoes!

 - Indian samosas - toss leftover garlic mashed potatoes with some spices to use as a filling.
 Bake or make samosas in an air fryer and enjoy!